 By default, your iPhone’s photos and videos are not encoded in compatible formats that can be read by most computers and editing software.
 Instead of JPG for images and MPEG-4 for video, it uses High Efficiency Image Format (HEIF) and High Efficiency Video Format (HEVC), respectively.
 Here’s how to change that.

-Encoding files in HEIF (using the .HEIC extension) and HEVC (using the .MOV extension) requires a bit more processing power, so this change is only coming to the iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, and the latest generation iPad Pro models.
-Also, it’s worth noting that this change will only affect new photos you capture, iOS11 won’t change any photos or videos you’ve already taken.
+Encoding files in HEIF (using the .HEIC extension) and HEVC (using the .MOV extension) requires a bit more processing power, so this default setting is only on the iPhone 7 and newer and most modern iPads.
+Also, it’s worth noting that files in these newer formats are about half the size of JPG and MP4 files of similar quality.

 If you’d rather capture your photos and videos in a more widely compatible format, you can do so with a simple settings toggle.
 Here’s how.

 Next, scroll down and tap the “Camera” option.